 - Add items to be replaced to your grocery list; and

-- Put your produce back, stocking like a store – oldest inventory on top, to be used first.
+- Put your produce back, stocking like a store – oldest inventory on top or to the front, to be used first.

 - Hit the door compartments next.

 - Use the same plan of attack (empty and review; wash down; plan your menu and purge the icky stuff) but this time, review expiration dates and duplicates, too.